-If you default on your mortgage, it’s likely that you or the lender will eventually sell the property for less than you owe on it.
-And if your lender forgives the debt, it’s possible that you might have to pay income tax on the difference.
+If you default on your mortgage payments, it’s possible that you will sell the property for less than you owe in a short sale or the lender will eventually foreclose.
+And if your lender forgives any remaining debt (called a "deficiency") after the short sale or foreclosure, it’s possible that you might have to pay income tax on the difference.
 The theory is that you are receiving a gift of this amount, because you don’t have to pay it back.

 Loans for other real estate.
-If you default on a mortgage that’s secured by property that isn’t your primary residence, you’ll owe tax on any forgiven deficiency debt.
+If you default on a mortgage that’s secured by property that isn’t your primary residence, you’ll likely owe tax on any forgiven deficiency debt.
 So, for example, if you walk away from a loan on your second house in the country, expect a Form 1099 in the mail.
 The same is true for loans on non-residential real estate.

 Loans not used for real estate.
 Similarly, if you take out a home equity loan and take that world trip you’ve been dreaming of instead of using the money to improve your house, you may end up on the wrong side of a tax bill.

-EXAMPLE: Harry owes $200,000 on his second home, which is foreclosed on and sold at auction for $150,000.
-The lender files an IRS Form 1099, reporting the $50,000 difference as taxable income to Harry.
+EXAMPLE: Harry owes $200,000 on his second home, which is foreclosed and sold at auction for $150,000.
+The lender files an IRS Form 1099-C, reporting the $50,000 difference as cancelled, which means it is taxable income to Harry.

 Bankruptcy.
 Filing for bankruptcy works because debt wiped out (discharged) in bankruptcy has never been considered as taxable income.
-You’ll have to show that you filed for bankruptcy before the event that would cause the lender to file a Form 1099C.
+You’ll have to show that you filed for bankruptcy before the debt is forgiven.
 Of course, you’ll want to file for bankruptcy only if it otherwise makes sense.